bormaxi8080/osint-timeline/DRAFT.md

 How to Build Coding Agent.
 A workshop that teaches you how to build your own coding agent.
 Similar to Roo code, Cline, Amp, Cursor, Windsurf or OpenCode: https://github.com/ghuntley/how-to-build-a-coding-agent

 Whisper Live Kit.
 Real-time speech transcription directly to your browser, with a ready-to-use backend+server and a simple frontend: https://github.com/QuentinFuxa/WhisperLiveKit

+YouStitch.
+Free and very simple online tool for creating panoramas from videos and photos.
+Just capture frames and put on canvas: https://www.youstitch.it/

 YouTu Agent.
 A simple yet powerful agent framework that delivers with open-source models: https://github.com/TencentCloudADP/youtu-agent